webrender/hawaii/index.md

             -   title: Fresh Catch Kaneohe 🍔
                 description: Local seafood deli with amazing poke and seafood dishes.
 Also sells beer to-go, a perfect place to stock up for a beach day on the windward shores.
 Also located in Honolulu and Aiea.
                 coords: [21.4171448,-157.8018799]
+            -   title: Haleiwa Joe's Haiku Gardens
+                description: This restaurant serves some delicious, contemporary American cuisine with island twists.
+However, the real appeal is the stunning grounds on which the restaurant is located, which are also used as a wedding venue.
+No reservations, so arrive early.
+                coords: [21.4144107,-157.8203104]
+                image: haleiwajoes.jpeg
             -   title: Byodo-In Temple
                 description: Beautiful Buddhist temple.
 Make sure to buy bird feed at the shop, the birds will eat straight from your hands! $5 admission.
                 coords: [21.430707,-157.832232]